imdadulhaque1/ReactJS_Notes/README.md

 Now check the version of **nodeJS**, using `node -v` and also check **npm** version using `npm -v` .

+**For Uninstall node & npm** I should use the be command:
+          `sudo apt-get remove nodejs` is for uninstall nodejs `sudo apt-get remove npm`  is for uninstall npm

 **Mind it:** Using the above command to install **nodeJS**, **npm** install by default.
 Or, setup **npm** and maintains below command of installing procedure.
 # npm setup:
 `sudo npm i create-react-app`